 Gruyere and other Swiss magic

-If you’d like to visit a winter wonderland and take in all the feel of a fairytale destination, Switzerland is an excellent choice to travel to.
-From beautiful Christmas markets to fun activities like sledding, learning how to ski, taking in snow-covered panoramic views, some of the most beautiful train journeys in the world and delicious Swiss cheese, you will have a lot of activities to choose from!
+If you’d like to visit a fairytale destination, Switzerland is an excellent choice amongst Europe winter destinations.
+From beautiful Christmas markets to fun activities like sledding, learning how to ski.
+From taking snow-covered panoramic views, beautiful train journeys in the world and trying delicious Swiss cheese, you will have a lot of activities to choose from!

-If you or your kids love chocolate, do visit the Cailler Chocolate Factory and sample different kinds of chocolates while learning about how they are made.
+If you or your kids love chocolate, visit the Cailler Chocolate Factory and sample different kinds of chocolates and learn how they are made.
 Curious about Swiss cheese?
-A visit to a Cheese Factory will be an enriching experience for the kids and a great way to get familiarized with the country better.
+A visit to a Cheese Factory will be an enriching experience for the kids.
 You can combine the visit to chocolate and cheese factories in Gruyere in one day.
 While in Gruyere, you can also combine the local food experience while commuting – by taking the Fondue train!
-The Fondue Train basically takes you around the Gruyere region for 3 hours, starting from Bulle, and the ticket includes a fondue meal plus meringue dessert.
-Remember to book the tickets in advance and you can choose to either aboard the train at 11:20 am or at 7:20 pm.
+The Fondue Train basically takes you around the Gruyere region for 3 hours, starting from Bulle.
+The ticket includes a fondue meal plus meringue dessert.
+Remember to book the tickets in advance and you can choose to aboard the train at 11:20 am or at 7:20 pm.